 The Bottom Line

-L-arginine also interacts with a wide range of medications, so it is best to speak with your doctor before supplementing with L-arginine to make sure it is safe for you to take.
+L-arginine can interact with some medications, so it is best to speak with your doctor before supplementing with L-arginine to make sure it is safe for you to take.

 Feature Image: iStock/Rawpixel